solidify/azure-devops-backup-tool-docs/backup.md

 ![image](https://github.com/user-attachments/assets/4372e788-aa3b-4fb3-b186-9d1c6e5dc828)

-If the configuration as reported by the pipeline is identical to the configuration you sepcified earlier, then everything is now set up correctly, and you can continue to step 6.
+If the configuration as reported by the pipeline is identical to the configuration you specified earlier, then everything is now set up correctly, and you can continue to step 6.

 ### 6. Running our backup pipeline and assessing the results